GabeOchieng/EbolaML-1/README.txt

 advances in clinical management, changes in patient behaviour or viral evolution.
 A Machine-learning based solution intrinsically takes these changes into account and it’s performance generally improves as more data is available.
-We propose a solution via a machine learning smartphone app, which uses symptoms to predict the risk of a person being EVD+ (diagnosis) andin the case that they are EVD+, their risk of mortality (prognosis).
+We propose a solution via a machine learning smartphone app, which uses symptoms to predict the risk of a person being EVD+ (diagnosis) and in the case that they are EVD+, their risk of mortality (prognosis).
 This will improve both resource management and the precision of EVD+ detections which in turn slows down the propagation rate of EVD.
 This solution is cheap, highly portable and